 5.8.1.1 Wherever second-hand bottles are being used, all the bottles should be pre-washed prior to feeding to the bottle washer.
 This should be done in the following manner:

-Pre-rinse by soaking in a tank to remove labels and other extraneous matter.
+Pre-rinse by soaking in a tank to remove labels and other extraneous matter;

 Rinse in the second tank with hot water around 60 °C and 3 percent caustic solution at 60 °C using brushes to clean the interior and exterior of bottles thoroughly.
-SO2 solution may also be used for rinsing purpose.
+SO2 solution may also be used for rinsing purpose;

-Final rinse in the third tank with potable water.
+Final rinse in the third tank with potable water; and